 Where you are right now, today, and what you can do to make steps forward only depends on what you know right now and what tools you possess to use.
 Much of the time, as you begin to write you will discover that you have many more resources than previously thought.

 One key to getting on board with a new goal is to not forget about yourself.
 You must take care of your needs and even desires before tackling a new venture feels comfortable.
-This is a large part of being in alignment within oneself that creates a stronger foundation from which to work.
+This is a large part of being in alignment within yourself that creates a stronger foundation from which to work.
 You do not ever want to forget that you are doing this to make your life better in some way, so why not start by accomplishing something that brings joy to yourself and your loved ones.
 When you make your current situation better through raising your mindset, you are essentially renewing your mind, breaking down the walls of limitations.
 This leads to transforming your life as well as inspiring and caring for those around you.

 Second, writing down what you know and what you have at the moment gives you confidence, eventually overcoming the overwhelm of ‘where to begin’.
 These seemingly small steps eventually become the giant leaps of change.
 Writing by hand is like super-sizing your desire since the connection made between the action of writing and the response in your brain is enhanced and solidified to some degree.

 When beginning to make changes in your life, it’s best to take small steps and practice daily so that they become your new habits.
 Also, this way if you need to change something, it’s not a complete upheaval.
 Every small victory becomes part of the bigger triumph.
 Therefore, I begin by using 3, it’s small enough, doable and doesn’t add to the overwhelming feeling of doing something new.
 You do not need to stay at that number, and it may fluctuate from time to time.
 Remember not to compare your journey to anyone else’s, they are NOT you, they don’t know what you know, and no one has the same exact ambition or objective as you do.
 You are uniquely and individually made and your experiences up until this point have prepared you exclusively to do what you are called to do.
 Be assured of what you know and begin right where you are now.
 In taking small steps toward your objective, you will see results in the course of time.